The Spirit of China: A Love Letter to Her People, Mountains, and Parks By Paul Wagner

 The Role of Meditation in Healing

-Meditation, the practice of sitting still with focused attention, takes silence to another level.
-When we meditate, we are not only embracing stillness but also becoming intentional about how we engage with our inner landscape.
-This focused attention can have incredible effects on the body.
+Meditation is the practice of sitting still with focused attention.
+It also takes the idea of silence to a whole other level.
+When we meditate, we’re working to embrace stillness and mindful focus while becoming more intentional about how we engage with our inner Self, which can have incredible effects on our physical body.

-Dr. Herbert Benson, a pioneer in mind-body medicine, coined the term “the relaxation response,” which describes how meditation and deep breathing trigger healing responses within the body.
-His work at Harvard Medical School demonstrated that meditation could reduce blood pressure, improve heart health, and even influence gene expression in ways that promote healing and reduce inflammation.
+Although meditation healing has long been documented in ancient practices, Dr. Herbert Benson first coined the term “the relaxation response” in a broader medical setting.
+He could see how meditation and deep breathing actually triggered our bodies’ healing responses during his work at Harvard Medical School.
+He demonstrated that meditation could reduce blood pressure, improve heart health, and influence gene expression to promote healing and reduce inflammation.

 When we meditate, we give our bodies a break from the constant flood of stress hormones that bombard us throughout the day.
 This break allows our system to regenerate and heal itself more efficiently, whether it’s healing from physical ailments, emotional trauma, or mental exhaustion.